Quramy/ts-graphql-plugin/README.md

 ### Plugin options

 #### `schema`
-It's a required parameter and should point a file which contains your GraphQL schema data such as :
+It's a required parameter and should point a file or URL which contains your GraphQL schema data such as :

 ```js
 {